-When preparing for the medical and dental school interview it might be challenging to know what topics you should focus on.
-Often, the interview includes questions regarding ethical issues and ask your stance on the subject.
-Common topics that arise are issues such as abortion, assisted reproduction and euthanasia.
-In other instances, ethical scenarios are given that can have ethical implications and a decision must be made.
+When preparing for the medical school interviews it’s helpful to understand which topics you should focus on.
+A particularly common topic includes questions regarding ethical principles, issues and your stance on these sensitive subjects.
+Questions will arise concerning abortion, assisted reproduction, euthanasia and the basic principles of ethics.
+In other instances, scenarios are given that can have ethical implications and you must make a medical decision.

 - Professionally filmed for a better learning experience